mecusto/Angular/README.md

 # Angular
 Learning Angular

-Here you can find some apps develop with angular.
+Here you can find some apps developed with angular.
 Connecting to external apis or using firebase.